-Prompted by concerns over healthcare access and the work poor, Creston neighborhood organizers discussed establishment of a health clinic.
+Prompted by concerns over healthcare access and the working poor, Creston neighborhood organizers discussed establishment of a health clinic.

 St. Mary's Hospital, St. Alphonsus Parish, and the Creston Neighborhood Association establish Catherine's Care Center as a result of the discussions.
 For the first few years Catherine's was nurse run clinic in the basement of St. Aplphonsus Parish.
 We offered immunizations, health education, and free screenings for children.
 Saint Mary's provided intermittent physician support.